 It is likely that an obese patient will have an orthopaedic condition such as osteoarthritis, possibly affecting multiple joints.

-We need to tailor the hydrotherapy and rehabilitation program to all of the conditions affecting a patient, taking into consideration the best, most appropriate modalities and progressions for all conditions.
+We need to tailor the hydrotherapy and rehabilitation program to all of the conditions affecting a patient, taking into consideration the best, most appropriate modalities and progressions each pathology.